Iceland Culture & Wilderness Small Group Tour

 Our Iceland small group tour begins in the south coast, in the nation’s historic and charming capital, followed by trips from Reykjavik.
 We begin by enjoying a morning lecture on contemporary Iceland, followed by a field trip to explore the icons of the city.
 We stop at Perlan (The Pearl) where we enjoy an excellent panoramic view of the whole city.
 Afterwards, we visit the National Museum of Iceland.
 Here, we gain new insights into the history of the Icelandic nation from its settlement to the present day.
 Later on, we head to the Blue Lagoon, where we experience the naturally warm baths before returning to Reykjavik.

-One of the highlights of our Iceland cultural and wilderness tour is a visit to UNESCO World Heritage listed Thingvellir National Park.
+One of the highlights of our Iceland cultural and wilderness tour is a visit to UNESCO World Heritage listed Thingvellir National Park, part of Iceland's Golden Circle.
 We also enjoy a bird-watching cruise among the picturesque Breidafjordur Islands.
 In addition, we have the opportunity to meet the locals in many towns and hamlets, and savour many Icelandic delicacies.

-As an extension to the Iceland Small Group Tour, Odyssey offers Discover Greenland.
+As an extension to the Iceland Small Group Tour, Odyssey offers a tour to Greenland, under the name Discover Greenland.

 - Group size is limited to 18 travellers